dicethedev/dicethedev/README.md

 Blessing Samuel is a technical expert in the areas of software engineering.
 I feel comfortable working with Agile methodologies.
 Familiar with HTML5, CSS3 (SAAS & SCSS), Styled-components, JavaScript, TypeScript, Node.js, Express, React + Redux, Vue + Vuex, Jest.

-Blessing love programming and designing things that live on the web.
-My interest is web development and my web development journey started back then in 2020 when I decided to try to work on a free HTML template.
-I am very adept using JavaScript and its frameworks like Vue & React.
+Blessing loves programming and designing things that live on the web.
+My interest in web development and my web development journey started back then in 2020 when I decided to try to work on a free HTML template.
+I am very adept at using JavaScript and its frameworks like Vue & React.
 I can work with zeal.

 Blessing does not love talking about himself in the 3rd person.
-He wants to learn New things, because that's what brings joy to his life Up.
-He believes in team success & growth, however, he always put his best & maintain a strong team bonding for every project he gets to work on.
+He wants to learn new things because that's what brings joy to his life Up.
+He believes in team success & growth, however, he always put his best & maintains a strong team bonding for every project he gets to work on.